dotnet/docs/docs/fsharp/using-fsharp-on-azure/table-storage.md

 [!code-fsharp[TableStorage](../../../samples/snippets/fsharp/azure/table-storage.fsx#L1-L5)]

-### Get your connection string
+### Get your Azure Storage connection string

-You'll need an Azure Storage connection string for this tutorial.
+If you are connecting to Azure Storage Table service, you'll need your connection string for this tutorial.
+You can copy your connection string from the Azure portal.
 For more information about connection strings, see [Configure Storage Connection Strings](/azure/storage/storage-configure-connection-string).

+### Get your Azure Cosmos DB connection string

+If you are connecting to Azure Cosmos DB, you'll need your connection string for this tutorial.
+You can copy your connection string from the Azure portal.
+In the Azure portal, in your Cosmos DB account, go to **Settings** > **Connection String**, and click the **Copy** button to copy your Primary Connection String.

 For the tutorial, you'll enter your connection string in your script, like this: